Hospital Medical Negligence Attorneys

 The pre-suit process includes obtaining all the necessary medical records and having them reviewed by an expert in a particular area.
 In a hospital negligence case, the attorney will likely need to have your medical records reviewed by a nursing expert in addition to a hospitalist doctor and/or possible emergency room doctors or other medical experts.
 This pre-suit investigation can be very time-consuming, and it is important for you to provide a lawyer with as much opportunity to get the case prepared for serving the notice of intent to initiate litigation, which is required by Florida Statutes chapter 766 before a lawsuit can be filed.

-We dedicate our practice to representing injured victims against large insurance companies, hospitals and corporations.
+We dedicate our practice to representing injured victims against large insurance companies, hospitals, and corporations.
 We fight for the individual.
-Our law firm has significant experience handling hospital negligence cases.
-We have successfully represented clients for many years in mediations pre-suit investigations, litigation and trials relating to hospital negligence.
+Our law firm has significant experience in handling hospital negligence cases.
+We have successfully represented clients for many years in mediations pre-suit investigations, litigation, and trials relating to hospital negligence.
 Hospital cases are expensive and time-consuming, and our law firm is equipped to handle these issues.

 In addition to our lawyers having significant medical malpractice experience, they have achieved such ratings and credentials as board certification in civil trial law which is the highest achievement a trial attorney can attain in the state of Florida.
 Additionally, our lawyers have been rated by SuperLawyers, best lawyers in Florida, AVVO rated superb and other notable achievements.
 If you believe that you have been a victim of hospital negligence, you should contact our office 24 hours a day or chat with us directly through our website.